mozilla/open-leadership-framework/_articles/whitepaper.md

 - Evaluating and adopting the open practices, platforms and tools that will extend and sustain your project’s reach.
 - Implementing the most inclusive community-management practices and structures you and your contributors devise together to share power and decision-making across the project or organization.

-As Open Leaders develop they begin to think about:
+As you develop your open leadership practice, you should begin to think about:

-- How to employ these principles, competencies, and skills in increasingly intentional and strategic ways that complement the their goals, operational decisions, and community interactions from **design**.
+- How to employ these principles, competencies, and skills in increasingly intentional and strategic ways that complement the your goals, operational decisions, and community interactions from **design**.
 - How to enact these principles, competencies, and skills in ways that foster openness and fuel stakeholders’ capacity and passion for the work using personal leadership practices from **empower**.

 A breakdown of each build sections follows.